 What is the cost of hair growth shampoo?

-The average cost of hair growth shampoos on the Australian market are between $30-$35 for a 250-400ml bottle.
+The average cost of healthy hair growth shampoos on the Australian market are between $30-$35 for a 250-400ml bottle.
 This is a complete rip-off, when you consider that it really does nothing to grow hair!
+Beware of fake growth shampoo claims too!

 Will hair growth shampoo work for my hair loss?